MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: MLR-SNet

 The problem of training DNNs can be formulated as the following non-convex optimization problem,

-where $\mathcal{L}_i^{Tr}$ is the training loss function for data samples $i\in D_{Tr} = \{1,2,\cdots,N\}$, which characters the deviation of the model prediction from the data, and $w\in \mathbb{R}^n$ represents the parameters of the model (e.g., the weight matrices in a neural network) to be optimized.
-SGD \cite{robbins1951stochastic,polyak1964some} and its variants, including Momentum \cite{tseng1998incremental}, Adagrad \cite{duchi2011adaptive}, Adadelta \cite{zeiler2012adadelta}, RMSprop \cite{tieleman2012lecture}, Adam \cite{kingma2014adam}, are often used for training DNNs.
-In general, these algorithms can be summarized as the following formulation \cite{robbins1951stochastic},
+where $f_i^{Tr}$ is the training loss function for data samples $i\in D_{Tr} = \{1,2,\cdots,N\}$, which characters the deviation of the model prediction from the data labels, and $w\in \mathbb{R}^d$ represents the parameters of the model (e.g., the weight matrices in the trained DNN) to be optimized.
+SGD \cite{robbins1951stochastic,polyak1964some} and its variants, including Momentum \cite{tseng1998incremental}, Adagrad \cite{duchi2011adaptive}, Adadelta \cite{zeiler2012adadelta}, RMSprop \cite{tieleman2012lecture}, Adam \cite{kingma2014adam}, are often used for DNN training.
+In general, these algorithms can be expressed as the following formulation,